Expand AllClick here for a more accessible version

 If the applicant is an educator, you must report the information to the Department’s Office of Chief Counsel.
 The mandatory report forms can be accessed on the Department’s website.
 Information related to non-educators should not be reported to the Department of Education.
 You may also be required to report the information under the CPSL and may report the information to other child protective services, law enforcement or licensing agencies and to other school entities or prospective employers as appropriate.
 If you are unsure about your reporting requirements, consult your legal counsel.

 Yes.
 Unless the information provided is knowingly false, you are immune from criminal liability under the CPSL, the Educator Discipline Act, and from civil liability.
 Act 168 also requires applicants for positions involving direct contact with children to provide a written authorization that consents to and authorizes the disclosure of the requested information by the applicant’s current and former employers, as well as a written release that releases those employers from any liability arising from the disclosure of the information or any related records.

-What if we are asked to provide information about a former employee and (1) prior to the effective date of Act 168 (December 22, 2014) we entered into a separation agreement with the former employee that contained a confidentiality clause and/or (2) the union contract has restrictive language concerning what information can be shared regarding the former employee?
+What if we are asked to provide information about a former emp. & (1) prior to the effective date of Act 168 (December 22, 2014) we entered into a separation agreement with the former emp. that contained a confidentiality clause and/or (2) the union contract has restrictive language concerning what information can be shared regarding the former employee?

 You should consult your legal counsel.
 However, the applicant’s written authorization and release from liability should allow you to release the information or records.

 On or after December 22, 2014, a hiring entity may not enter into a collective bargaining agreement, employment contract, agreement for resignation or termination, a severance agreement or any other contract or agreement or take any action that suppresses information related to abuse or sexual misconduct, interferes with the reporting of information related to abuse or sexual misconduct, or requires an employer to expunge information related to abuse or sexual misconduct unless after investigation the allegations are found to be false.